 Hi friends!
 Today I’m sharing how I removed the stain from my dining room table top without sanding.

 The first thing I usually reach for when removing the stain from a piece of furniture is my handy dandy sander.
-I thought I’d share another option that is pretty simple, that doesn’t remove any of the original surface through sanding, leaving those pretty curves completely in tact.
+I thought I’d share another option that is pretty simple, that doesn’t remove any of the original surface through sanding, leaving those pretty curves completely intact.

 I’m including a few affiliate links so you can find the products I used.
 Read my full disclosure here.

-You may remember this before photo of my dining set at the thrift store:
+Here is a before photo of my dining set at the thrift store:

 I paid $85 for this beautiful set.
 This is how it looks today:

 To remove the old stain, I used Antique Furniture Refinisher by Minwax:

 The refinisher is very stinky, so if you can’t take your project outside, be sure to use in a very well-ventilated area!
 You’ll also need something to protect your hands.

 Here’s a close up of the (not so) beautiful finish before: